praveenkumarannepu/google-ads-campaign-operations/README.md

 ## 📌 About This Project

-This repository demonstrates an end-to-end understanding of **Google Ads campaign operations, paid search management, campaign optimization, conversion tracking, quality assurance, performance reporting and stakeholder management**.

-The objective of this portfolio is to demonstrate how a Search Ads specialist or Campaign Manager can manage a Google Ads account throughout the complete campaign lifecycle.

-> **Important:** This portfolio uses synthetic campaign data and fictional business scenarios for demonstration purposes.
-No confidential client, employer or proprietary campaign information is included.
+I put this repository together to walk through how I actually run a Google Ads account, end to end — from defining the business objective to launch, daily monitoring, optimization, and reporting back to stakeholders.

+Over 7+ years working across CM360, DV360, Google Ads, and SA360, I've built a fairly consistent process for how I plan, set up, QA, and optimize search campaigns — this documents that process in detail: how I structure accounts, research and manage keywords, set up conversion tracking, run QA before launch, troubleshoot performance issues, and report results to stakeholders.

+> **Note:** Since I can't share real client or employer campaign data, everything here uses synthetic figures and fictional business scenarios.
+The process, frameworks, and checklists are the same ones I use in real campaigns — the numbers and examples just aren't tied to any actual client, employer, or proprietary work.

 ---

-# 🎯 Campaign Management Lifecycle
+## 🎯 Campaign Management Lifecycle

-A professional Google Ads campaign can be managed through the following lifecycle:

 ```text
 Business Objective